mapahama/Master_Project/README.md

 15. The result will be visualized in both a table and chart
 16. A short explanation will describe why the model chose this classification based on the input features

+## License

+This repository and its code are released under the **MIT License**.

+**Copyright © 2025 Martin Kirilov**

+Any person using, copying, or distributing this code must include the copyright and permission notices.
+The underlying research methods (CKKS, GLVQ, GMLVQ implementation details) are based on the author's Master's thesis, "Classification of homomorphically encrypted data."